-Falling on December 8, Feast Day of the Immaculate Conception is a national holiday in Italy featuring celebrations throughout the country, especially in churches, which hold special masses.
+Falling on December 8, the Feast Day of the Immaculate Conception is a national holiday in Italy and is celebrated throughout the country, especially in churches, which hold special masses.
 Although government offices and banks are closed, many stores stay open for holiday shopping.

-In any case, you'll find parades, feasts, and music in many places, and in the Abruzzo region, it is often celebrated with bonfires and traditional singing while Rome celebrates with floral wreaths and a ceremony at the Spanish Steps presided over by the Pope.
+In any case, you'll find parades, feasts, and music in many places, and in the Abruzzo region, it's often celebrated with bonfires and traditional singing while Rome celebrates with floral wreaths and a ceremony at the Spanish Steps presided over by the Pope.

 December 13 is celebrated in many Italian towns with Saint Lucia Day, a full-on celebration honoring the patron saint of blindness.
 One of the biggest celebrations takes place in Sicily where the city of Siracusa holds a huge parade carrying the saint on a golden coffin to the Church of Saint Lucia, and on December 20 there is another parade to return her to the crypt.
 There are celebrations all week and thousands of pilgrims come to Siracusa, and the festivities end with a big fireworks display over the harbor.